ros2/ros2_documentation/source/Tutorials/Advanced/Writing-a-Buffer-Backend.rst

 This guide shows how to build such a plugin, end to end.
-It uses a hypothetical ``mydev`` backend in the prose (for a vendor device memory domain) and refers to the real CUDA, Torch, and demo backends in the reference links for concrete code.
+It uses a hypothetical ``mydev`` backend in the prose (for a vendor device memory domain) and refers to the real CUDA backend, the ``torch_conversions`` helper library, and the demo backend in the reference links for concrete code.

 This guide is intended as a starting point; the existing reference backends go into much more detail than is practical to reproduce here.